Exeter: Late modern and contemporary

-On 27 October 1960, following very heavy rain, the Exe overflowed and flooded large areas of Exeter including Exwick, St Thomas and Alphington.
-The water rose as high as 2 metres above ground level in places and 150 employees of the local firm Beach Bros were trapped for nine hours.
-2,500 properties were flooded.
-Later the same year on 3 December the river levels rose again, flooding 1,200 properties.
-These floods led to the construction of new flood defences for Exeter.
-Work began in 1965, took 12 years to complete and cost £8 million.
-The defences included three flood relief channels, and were complemented by the construction of two new concrete bridges (built in 1969 and 1972) to replace the old Exe Bridge which had obstructed the flow of the river and made the flooding worse.
+On 27 October 1960, following exceptional rainfall, the River Exe burst its banks, flooding large parts of Exeter, including Exwick, St Thomas, and Alphington.
+The construction of new flood defences for the city began in 1965 and took 12 years to complete.
+The scheme included three flood relief channels and two new concrete bridges, completed in 1969 and 1972, replacing the earlier Exe Bridge which had impeded river flow and exacerbated flooding.